blackstraysheep/Kuawase/README.md

 - Download the Excel template from our GitHub repository and fill in match data according to the instructions.
 1. In the Administrator Window, open ▶ **Excel File Management** → **Select File**, then choose your `.xlsx` file.
 2. Once loaded, “Excel data loaded!” appears at the top of the window, and the contents refresh automatically.
-   > After refreshing, the file selector label resets to “No file selected.”

 ### 5.2 Selecting a Match